aafmartins/Globtrotters/README.md

-# Globtrotters
+# We are Globtrotters!
+# the August 2021 cohort for Remote WebDev Full stack bootcamp from IronHack

-Globtrotters course board and index
+## This is Globtrotters' course board and index

+## People:
+### Teaching team:
+- Marco
+- Yanis

+### Students
+- one
+- ...